 Clinical Director, President

 Alison is on the board of the Sault Ste.
-Marie & District Brain Injury Association (BIASSMD) and is the Fundraising Coordinator at her children's elementary school.
+Marie & District Brain Injury Association (BIASSMD) and has been the Fundraising Coordinator at her children's elementary school.

-Outside of work, Alison enjoys spending as much time as possible with her husband Jason, 2 young kids and their dog Leonard.
+Outside of work, Alison enjoys spending as much time as possible with her husband Jason and 2 young kids.
 Alison, Jason and their family stay busy exploring all that Northern Ontario has to offer.

 Doug Wetherill has worked with clients who have an acquired brain injury (ABI) since 2005.
 As both an ABI Rehabilitation Therapist (RT) and an assistant Case Manager he continues to help clients reintegrate into the community after a motor vehicle accident.
 Doug has supported clients in multiple ways including activities of daily living, physical exercise routines, social and recreational activities, academic support and vocational retraining.
 Doug understands the importance of helping clients regain as much independence as possible and thus works to support each client in developing and achieving their goals.
 This includes the development of personal or professional interests as well as development of the skills needed to maximize quality of life within the community.
 Doug evaluates his own success one client at a time as clients take meaningful steps towards achieving their goals.